neerajankam/design-patterns/README.md

    - Strategy: Defines interchangeable algorithms for flexible usage.
    - Template Method: Establishes a skeleton algorithm with customizable steps.
    - Visitor: Performs operations on elements of an object structure.

-Harness the power of design patterns to level up your software craftsmanship! 💡💻